Migrating from Squarespace to Shopify

 Service products imported as physical products

-If you had any service products in your Squarespace site, then they are imported as physical products without shipping options in your Shopify store.
+If you had any service products in your Squarespace site, then they are imported as physical products in your Shopify store and do not have shipping options included.
 If your service products require bookings or subscriptions, then you need to install a suitable app to support this.

 Digital products and gift cards aren't imported

 Digital products and gift cards aren't included in your product export file, so they can't be imported.
 You need to add them separately to your Shopify store.
-For more information, see Selling services or digital products and Adding or updating gift card products.
+For more information, refer to Selling services or digital products and Adding or updating gift card products.

 Tags applied to imported records